netbox-community/go-netbox/docs/DeviceBayTemplate.md

 ### NewDeviceBayTemplate

-`func NewDeviceBayTemplate(id int32, url string, display string, deviceType NestedDeviceType, name string, created NullableTime, lastUpdated NullableTime, ) *DeviceBayTemplate`
+`func NewDeviceBayTemplate(id int32, url string, display string, deviceType DeviceType, name string, created NullableTime, lastUpdated NullableTime, ) *DeviceBayTemplate`

 NewDeviceBayTemplate instantiates a new DeviceBayTemplate object This constructor will assign default values to properties that have it defined,